Roma Street railway station

-Roma Street railway station is a commuter and long-distance passenger train station located in the central business district of Brisbane, Queensland, Australia.
+Roma Street is a commuter and long-distance passenger railway station located in the central business district of Brisbane, Queensland.
 It is the junction station for the North Coast, Main, Gold Coast and NSW North Coast lines.
 The station is one of four inner city stations that form a core corridor through the centre of Brisbane.

 Although not easily visible to the public, the original 1873 Roma Street railway station building still exists within the modern complex and is listed on the Queensland Heritage Register.